inBeat/inbeat-website/content/top-influencers/instagram/travel/brazil/_index.md

 ---
-title: Top 10 Travel Instagram Influencers In Brazil In 2022
+title: Top 10 Travel Instagram Influencers In Brazil in 2023
 description: >-
-  Find top travel Instagram influencers in Brazil in 2022.
+  Find top travel Instagram influencers in Brazil in 2023.
 Most popular hashtags: #goodvibes #halloween #gratidao.
 platform: Instagram
 hits: 2475
 text_top: See the top-rated Instagram influencers on inBeat.